lodash/lodash/doc/README.md

 ### <a id="_forownrightobject--callbackidentity-thisarg"></a>`_.forOwnRight(object [, callback=identity, thisArg])`
 <a href="#_forownrightobject--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2162 "View in source") [&#x24C9;][1]

-This method is like `_.forOwn`, except that it iterates over elements of a `collection` in the opposite order.
+This method is like `_.forOwn` except that it iterates over elements of a `collection` in the opposite order.

 #### Arguments
 1. `object` *(Object)*: The object to iterate over.